Exhibition "Atmospheres Surrounding the Ponds of the Dombes"

 The Use of the Floating Blind

 To create my photographs, I used a floating blind.
 It allows me to move around the ponds while walking.
 I can thus draw closer to the birds to observe and photograph them.

 In my wildlife photographs, I like to photograph animals at eye level to capture the brightness in their eyes.
 This is what I call the spark of life.

 The floating blind is very mobile and does not make noise.
 I can thus choose the best angles to seize the light and better emphasize the birds without frightening them.

 Some birds, like ducks, are very fearful and cannot be approached easily.
 To make the photographs of the two common pochard presented in the exhibition, I had to wait for three days in the middle of a pond so that they became familiar with my presence.

 These twenty artistic and naturalistic photographs show sedentary species such as the gray heron or coots, and migratory birds such as the purple heron or the common pochard.

-We limited ourselves to making certain choices from the hundreds of photos we had.
-These choices were conditioned by our artistic approach but also by the desire to best display these unknown wild beauties.
-We hope to have achieved our goal.
+I limited myself to making certain choices from the hundreds of photos I had.
+These choices were conditioned by my artistic approach but also by the desire to best display these unknown wild beauties.
+I hope to have achieved my goal.